wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 Users are able to send funds cross-chain by interacting with a Token Bridge contract deployed on the sending chain.
 When they transfer funds into this contract, it will make a corresponding call to the Core Bridge contract on the same chain.
-The Core Bridge contract will then make the details of the token transfer available via e.g. emitting a log.
+The Core Bridge contract will then make the details of the token transfer available via a message publishing process (e.g. emitting an event on EVM based chains).
 The Wormhole Guardians run "watcher" software that observe this activity, parse and verify the data, and finally issue a transfer on the destination chain to complete the cross-chain transfer.

 The ability to spoof messages coming from the Core Bridge would pose a serious threat to the integrity of the system, as it would trick the Guardians into minting or unlocking funds on the destination chain without a corresponding deposit on the source chain.

-In order to mitigate this attack, the Transfer Verifier is designed to cross-reference core bridge messages against the Token Bridge's activity.
-If there is no Token Bridge activity that matches the core bridge message, the Guardians will have the ability to respond to a potentially fraudulent message, such as by dropping or delaying it.
+In order to mitigate this attack, a Transfer Verifier is designed to cross-reference Core Bridge messages against the Token Bridge's activity.
+If there is no Token Bridge activity that matches the Core Bridge message, the Guardians will have the ability to respond to a potentially fraudulent message, such as by dropping or delaying it.

 The Transfer Verifier will not drop or delay messages itself.
 Another part of the node can respond as it sees fit.